pablo-meier/Pablog/frog-sources/posts/2018-01-23-services-monoliths-modularity.md

 > sense of aim to kill the monsters, Erlang gives you a flashlight, a machete,
 > and a pretty kick-ass mustache to feel more confident [...]

-Erlang programmers use "components as their own self-contained, share-nothing, independent servers with clean API and message passing semantics" as _the default_ way to program virtually everything.
+Erlang programs use "components as self-contained, share-nothing, restartable servers with clean API and message passing semantics" as _the default_ way to program virtually everything.
 It's such the default that someone made [a "microservices module"][14] that's jokingly just [our beloved `gen_server`][15]

-I'm obviously not advocating "JUST REWRITE IT ALL IN ERLANG!!" (though please go and be That Person at your company 😛), I'm just taking this opportunity to plug the language/runtime I think software engineers will learn the most from when wanting to structure applications in this environment.
+I'm obviously not advocating "JUST REWRITE IT ALL IN ERLANG!!" (though please go and be That Person at your company 🍿), I'm just taking this opportunity to plug the language/runtime I think software engineers will learn the most from when wanting to structure applications in this environment.